PaloAltoNetworks/aws-transit-vpc/documentation/lambdafunctions-description.md

 ## CloudTrailLambda
   * Triggerd when Object:Put on CloudTrail S3 bucket
-  * Looks for events ['CreateVpc', 'DeleteVpnConnection']
+  * Looks for events ['CreateTags', 'DeleteTags']
+  * If event==CreateTags: checks whether the resource is VPC and subscribingVpc=yes, sends notification to Subscriber SNS Topic with Action:CreateVpnConnection
-  * Sends notification to Subscriber SNS Topic
+  * If evetn==DeleteTags: checks whether the resource is VPC and subscribingVpc=yes, sends notification to Subscriber SNS Topic with Action:DeleteVpnConnection

 ## SubscriberDeciderLambda:
   * This function will get triggered by Subscriber SNS Topic